 - When the file has downloaded, locate it and place it in the folder that you set up for this lab.

-Download and install Google Earth on your computer
+Download, Install, and Launch Google Earth on your computer

-- Access the Google Earth download page to download and install the free version of Google Earth for your operating system.
+- If your computer doesn't have Google Earth installed, download and install the free program.
+Access the Google Earth download page then download and install the free version of Google Earth for your operating system.

 - Launch Google Earth by double-clicking its icon or choosing it from the Programs list under the Start menu.